Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 -   Connect:               Connect to the unit over COM or UDP
 -   Restart Unit:          Restart the unit
 -   Unit Configuration:    Edit unit configurations such as output data rate
--   Vehicle Configuration: Set lever arms such as to antennae and vehicle center
 -   Log:                   Collect GPS, IMU, and INS data and convert to CSV
 -   Monitor:               Opens a display showing the real-time INS message contents
--   NTRIP:                 Connect to a server for GNSS corrections
 -   Upgrade:               Change the unit's firmware version
 -   Exit:                  Exit the python program